 Nature Details Protected Time Professional development of a House Officer's skills and knowledge should occur during the run.
-The House Officer will attend the following teaching sessions (unless attendance is required for a medical emergency): House Officer Teaching Programme - Wednesday 1200 - 1330 hours in Rata Room, Whenua Pupuke, NSH or Green Room at WTH (unless advertised otherwise).
-This is protected teaching time with the handing in of the pagers for monitoring by the Team Leader Medical Education Training Unit.
+The House Officer will attend the following teaching sessions (unless attendance is required for a medical emergency): House Officer Teaching Programme - Wednesday 1200 - 1330 hours in Rata Room, Whenua Pupuke at NSH or Green Room at WTH (unless advertised otherwise).
+This is protected teaching time with the handing in of the pagers for monitoring by the Team Leader of the Medical Education Training Unit.
 Any urgent messages will be redirected to the team Registrar.
 PGY2 teaching (as applicable) 0845 - 1600 hours as scheduled each quarter.
-Weekly departmental educational meeting on Fridays at 1245 - 1300 hours in Korari Room, WTH.
+Weekly departmental educational meeting on Mondays at 1230 - 1330 hours in room 21/22 at NSH.
 House Officers are expected to take responsibility for a presentation at least once per run.
 Obtain supervised teaching from the ward Consultant, Registrar and ward pharmacist.
-Monthly Morbidity and Mortality meetings as scheduled.
-Grand Round on Tuesday 1230 - 1330 in Auditorium, Whenua Pupuke at NSH and Kawakawa Room at WTH.
+Monthly Morbidity and Mortality meetings, as scheduled.
+Grand Round on Tuesdays 1230 - 1330 in Auditorium, Whenua Pupuke at NSH and Kawakawa Room at WTH.
 Attend other educational events that are of interest and relevance, as possible depending on clinical commitments.
 PGY1 and PGY2 House Officers will complete all Medical Council requirements for training.
-(Note: as some teaching sessions occur at North Shore Hospital, "attendance" may take the form of participation via videoconference).